heroin

 A year ago, the U.S. was in the grips of an epidemic — the scourge of opioid addiction, with more than 70,000 lives have been lost to drug overdoses in 2019. ~ The National Institute on Drug Abuse.

 Some thought the opioid epidemic would lessen because of the pandemic, yet it did not disappear.
-Instead, it stayed in the shadows of the coronavirus pandemic and grew in strength.
+Instead, it stayed in the shadows of the coronavirus pandemic and strengthened.

-According to JAMA Psychiatry that analyzed nearly 190 million emergency department (ED) visits, researchers found significantly higher rates of visits to EDs for opioid overdoses during March to October 2020 when compared against the same dates in 2019.
-The study found that, from mid-April onward, the weekly rates of ED visits for drug overdoses increased by up to 45% when compared against the same period in 2019.
+According to JAMA Psychiatry, which analyzed nearly 190 million emergency department (ED) visits, researchers found significantly higher rates of visits to EDs for opioid overdoses during March to October 2020 when compared against the same dates in 2019.
+The study found that, from mid-April onward, the weekly rates of ED visits for drug overdoses increased by up to 45% when compared to the same period in 2019.

 According to Dr. Nicholas Nissen, a new study indicates that the opioid crisis is deepening.
 Opioid overdoses are 29% higher in 2020 than before the pandemic.